 A Healthier Brownie Cookie Recipe to Make with Kids

 Two of my favorite ways to make things a little more healthy are substituting whole wheat for some of the white all-purpose flour and adding in a vegetable.
-Since this week’s Dixie Crystal Sugar challenge is to come up with a unique brownie desert, I knew it was time to experiment with the good ol’ chocolate brownie cookie…
+Since this week’s Dixie Crystal Sugar challenge is to come up with a unique brownie dessert, I knew it was time to experiment with the good ol’ chocolate brownie cookie…

 It isn’t extremely sweet and the whole wheat flour will make it even denser (but you don’t have to add it if you don’t want too) As with everything – make and eat in moderation.
 Brownies are treats people!
 Not to be eaten for every meal.
 You can freeze some cookies for later!

 So grab your supplies and your helpers (if you have any) and get baking!

-Wee Bit Healthier Brownie Cookies
+Wee Bit Healthier Brownie Cookies Recipe

-2/3 cup vegetable shortening
+- 2/3 cup vegetable shortening

-1/2 cup packed light brown sugar
+- 1/2 cup packed light brown sugar

-1/2 cup Dixie Crystals Sugar
+- 1/2 cup Dixie Crystals Sugar

-1 large sweet potato cooked and mashed
+- 1 large sweet potato cooked and mashed

 Preheat oven to 375 degrees F (190 degrees C).